python-accelerator-middle-layer/governance/maintainers_meetings/22052025_meeting/minutes_draft.md

      test the code run it against either twins or real world machine, share their experience on using the code

-It was dedicded to use only pyAT as tracking engine for the demonstrator.
+It was decided to use only pyAT as tracking engine for the demonstrator.
-On the long run different back engines should be useble.
+On the long run different back engines should be usable.

 Proposal were made to look into offering dedicated training for colleagues that are interesting to improve